vespa-engine/documentation/en/performance/vespa-query-tracing.md

 }
 {% endhighlight %}
 </pre>

-Similiar (pun intended), the `TRGWUEG128F4270721` track is *Africa* by *Toto*.
+The `TRGWUEG128F4270721` track is *Africa* by *Toto*.
+Note that since the dataset is limited, some similar tracks might not be present in the index.

-Now, if we have have listened to these three tracks:
+Now, if a user have have listened to these three tracks and *liked* them

 - `TRUAXHV128F42694E8` Summer Of '69 by Bryan Adams
 - `TRWJIPT128E0791D99` Run To You by Bryan Adams
 - `TRGWUEG128F4270721` Africa by Toto

 What should our algorithm suggest next?
-We can use tensor ranking expression for this by passing these song track ids with the query and performing a tensor dotproduct with the document side similarity tensor.
+It is straight forward to suggest tracks given a single track, but a sequence of tracks player or liked in real time has a very high cardinality which makes it next to impossible to generate offline.
+We can use tensor ranking expression for this by passing the liked song track identifies with the query and performing a tensor dotproduct with the document side similarity tensor.

-We add a new ranking profile with a tensor dotproduct between the `query(user_liked)` query tensor and the the `similar` document tensor.
-See [tensor user guide](../tensor-user-guide.html).
+To do so we need to add a new rank profile with a tensor dotproduct between the `query(user_liked)` query tensor and the the `similar` document tensor.
+See [tensor user guide](../tensor-user-guide.html) for more on tensors.

 <pre>
 rank-profile similar {